The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics

 The system of ordinary differential equations, System \eqref{eqn:SIRS}, represents an SIRS model of disease $i$ (here we focus on two diseases, $i \in\{A,B\})$ with waning immunity given by

+where $S_i$, $I_i$, and $R_i$ represent the proportion of individuals in the total population who are susceptible to disease $i$, infectious with disease $i$, and recovered from disease $i$, respectively.
+Notice that there is overlap among the two diseases in the population.
+The susceptible, infected, and recovered, populations with disease $A$ respectively, encompass the entire population, as do the susceptibles, infected, and recovered individuals with disease $B$.
+This stems from the assumption that all individuals have the potential to be infected with disease $A$, disease $B$, or both diseases simultaneously; in other words, individuals can become infected with both diseases without any biological cross-immunity.
+For example, a disease $A$ infectious individual is also simultaneously one of susceptible, infectious or recovered from disease $B$.
+Furthermore, infectious individuals do not change their behavior upon infection (e.g., no quarantine or isolation is included).

-where $S_i$, $I_i$, and $R_i$ represent the proportion of individuals in the total population who are susceptible, infectious, and recovered, respectively, and $\beta_{i}(\cdot)$ is the transmission rate, which may depend on other variables.
-Here, $\widetilde{I}_i$ represents perceived infectious individuals after average lag of $\tau_P$.
-Susceptible individuals become infected with disease $i$ through interactions with infectious individuals of disease $i$ and recover after an average period of $\tau_I$ days.
+Susceptible individuals become infected with disease $i$ through interactions with infectious individuals of disease $i$ with transmission rate $\beta_{i}(\cdot)$, which can depend on other variables.
+Infectious individuals recover after an average period of $\tau_I$ days.
 Once recovered, individuals lose immunity and are once again susceptible after on average $\tau_R$ days.

-Parameter values used for the two diseases ($A$ and $B$) are given in Table \ref{table:params}.
+Here, $\widetilde{I}_i$ represents the perceived number of disease $i$ infectious individuals, which follows the true value $I_i$ with an average delay $\tau_P$.
+Specifically, $\widetilde{I}_i$ adjusts toward $I_i$ at rate $1/\tau_P$, so that discrepancies between perceived and actual infections decay over time \cite{nerlove1958, sterman2000}.
+This formulation corresponds to a standard exponential smoothing (information delay) process previously used in the literature to represent information flow (e.g., \cite{thompson2007polio, lim2023similar}).

 We incorporate the effect of risk response on transmission such that as prevalence increases (decreases) transmission declines (rises), representing human response to risk.
 We model this behavioral response, $m_i$, as